DIY Farmhouse Console Table

 wood stain, brush, tshirt on a dropcloth.

-I just use a cheap sponge brush and an old t-shirt to apply stain (I saved the scraps from my t-shirt quilt years ago and have been using them for projects like this ever since).
-Lightly brush it on, let sit for a few minutes (longer if you want a deeper stain), then wipe off the extra gunkiness with the old shirt.
+I just use a cheap sponge brush and an old t-shirt to apply stain (I saved the scraps from my DIY tee shirt quilt and have been using them for projects like this ever since).
+Lightly brush the stain on, let it sit on the wood for a few minutes (longer if you want a deeper stain), then wipe off the extra gunk with the old shirt.
 Repeat until you get the color as deep as you'd like it.

 can of minwax polycrylic.

-And, anytime you stain, you have to seal.
+Anytime you stain, you have to seal.
 Let your stain dry for an hour or so before applying this.
-This has been my long-time favorite polyurethane – it goes on so easily, has a quick clean-up if needed, and is incredibly durable.
+Minwax Polycrylic has been my long-time favorite polyurethane.
+It goes on so easily, has a quick clean-up if needed, and is incredibly durable.

 painting polycrylic onto a wood table.